I Like To Move It -- Computation Instead of Data in the Brain: Introduction

-Which, in turn, is also a challenge: Most models that allow a change in the brain's connectivity (the \textit{structural connectome}) focus on a fixed layout of synapses and change their weight (called \textit{synaptic plasticity})~\cite{citri2008synaptic, magee2020synaptic}.
-In contrast, models that describe a change in connectivity are rare~\cite{BUTZ2009287}; some focus on the growth of a neuron itself (neglecting the overall picture)~\cite{tavosanis2012dendritic, yamada2016structural}, while others reduce neurons to simple points and focus on the overall dynamic~\cite{10.1371/journal.pcbi.1009836, 10.3389/fninf.2024.1323203}.
-One specimen of the latter is the model of structural plasticity (MSP)~\cite{Butz2013}, which stands alone in its field: It postulates that neurons have a target activity and change their connectivity based on their current and target activity.
-If their activity falls below their target, they build synapses and thus receive more input, and if their activity exceeds it, they discard synapses and thus receive less input.
-This homeostatic rule brings the whole brain to an equilibrium where there is little change, and all (most) neurons have an activity close to their respective target.
-However, this introduces a bottleneck from the computer science perspective, as several aspects of the model have a quadratic time complexity (in the number of neurons): Forming a synapse requires, in principle, calculating a probability from the searching neuron to each potential partner.
-Previous work uses the Barnes--Hut algorithm~\cite{barnes1986hierarchical, Rinke2018} or the fast multipole method~\cite{darve2000fast, noettgen_ea:2022:relearn-fmm} to reduce the time complexity of the computational work to quasi-linear~\cite{CZAPPA202324}.
-Furthermore, whenever a neuron spikes, all connected neurons must be notified.
-The spike is transmitted via all outgoing synapses.
-In principle, this has a time complexity of the number of neurons times the number of synapses per neuron; however, in practice, all processes that partake in the simulation have to communicate with each other nonetheless.
+This creates an additional difficulty: While many models permitting alterations in brain connectivity (the \textit{structural connectome}) maintain fixed synaptic arrangements and modify synaptic weights (referred to as \textit{synaptic plasticity})~\cite{citri2008synaptic, magee2020synaptic}, models describing connectivity changes are uncommon~\cite{BUTZ2009287}.
+Some concentrate on individual neuronal growth (overlooking the bigger picture)~\cite{tavosanis2012dendritic, yamada2016structural}, whereas others treat neurons as basic points and emphasize overall dynamics~\cite{10.1371/journal.pcbi.1009836, 10.3389/fninf.2024.1323203}.
+A simulation that mimics all cells in the human brain and their interactions is far from achievable with our current understanding and the limits of current hardware.
+A notable example of the latter class, which simplifies the neurons to focus on their overall dynamics, is the Model of Structural Plasticity (MSP)~\cite{Butz2013}, which is distinctive in its area: It assumes neurons possess target activities and adjust their connectivity according to their present and desired activity levels.
+When neuronal activity falls short of the target, they form new synapses to increase input; conversely, when activity exceeds the target, they eliminate synapses to decrease input.
+This homeostatic principle leads the entire brain to equilibrium with minimal modification, where most neurons operate near their individual targets.
+Yet this approach generates computational limitations from a computer science viewpoint, since parts of the model exhibit quadratic time complexity (relative to neuron count): Synapse formation requires computing a probability for each potential connection from the originating neuron.
+Prior research implements the Barnes--Hut algorithm~\cite{barnes1986hierarchical, Rinke2018} or the fast multipole method~\cite{darve2000fast, noettgen_ea:2022:relearn-fmm} to decrease computational complexity to nearly linear~\cite{CZAPPA202324}.
+Moreover, upon neuron spiking, notification must reach all connected neurons, as the spike travels across all outgoing synapses.
+Theoretically, this involves a time complexity equal to the number of neurons multiplied by synapses per neuron; practically, however, all processes that partake in the simulation still need to interact with one another.